Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Acknowledgments

 \section{Acknowledgments}

-WS wishes to thank I. Buckley, W. Gilchrist, P. J\"{a}ckel, D. Scott, G. Steinbrecher and Y. Xiong for discussions on various aspects of quantile theory.
-Presentations by C. Albanese, M.Giles and G. Ziegler and the NAG team at the King's College London workshop on GPU computing \cite{workshop} stimulated the development of the essentially ``IF-less'' normal quantile.
+TL thanks the Knowledge Transfer Network, EPSRC and the Numerical Algorithms Group Ltd for support under a KTN-EPSRC CASE award.
+WS wishes to thank I. Buckley, W. Gilchrist, P. J\"{a}ckel, D. Scott, G. Steinbrecher , A. Munir and Y. Xiong for discussions on various aspects of quantile theory.
+Presentations by C. Albanese, M.Giles and G. Ziegler and the NAG team at a recent London workshop on GPU computing \cite{workshop} stimulated the development of the essentially ``IF-less'' normal quantile.
 A. Munir provided assistance in producing further Windows binaries for the 1.3 CUDA architecture.
+Clarification of precision issues from several members of the Numerical Algorithms Group were invaluable, and we are also grateful to NAG for access to their Tesla system.
+We are also grateful to Wolfram Research for their creation of the CUDA embedding tools in Mathematica 8 that allowed the precision studies here to be made so easily, and to Tom Wickham-Jones for clarifying some points on double-precision analysis in that environment.